melsman/mlkit/doc/arm64-ci.md

 fixture output with `ARM64_KEEP_TEST_OUTPUTS=1`.
 Logs and HTML test reports are uploaded even on failure, under `logs-darwin-arm64-{mlkit,mlton}`.
 Successful installations are uploaded as `mlkit-bin-dist-darwin-arm64-{mlkit,mlton}`.
+Basis caches are excluded from the archive so they rebuild at the destination.
 Unpack a distribution to a space-free prefix and set `SML_LIB` to that prefix.

 Local workflow validation uses actionlint, shell syntax checks, and the native